 - Identify the actions you will take (or have taken) to improve or enhance your students’ learning and experiences.

 - Identify and implement a department-defined line of inquiry into student success.
-The new EEP process includes the expectation that departments will identify, design, and implement their own investigations into their program effectiveness through ongoing inquiry into their students’ learning and experiences.
+The EEP process includes the expectation that departments will identify, design, and implement their own investigations into their program effectiveness through ongoing inquiry into their students’ learning and experiences.